Local Provisions Schedules

-The Tasman Council is the latest municipality to come under the Tasmanian Planning Scheme.
+The Glamorgan Spring Bay Council is the latest municipality to come under the Tasmanian Planning Scheme.

 The Tasmanian Planning Scheme is now in operation within the councils listed below.
 Links are provided to each Council Local Provisions Schedule (along with the accompanying State Planning Provisions) on the Tasmanian Planning Commission website: